Best books to read when you are planning to travel to Petra, Jordan

 The Art of Jordan

 This book is published in 1991 when the exhibition Jordan: Treasures from an Ancient Land was held at Liverpool Museum.
+And if you are an art lover, this is certainly a book to check out.

 It gives a mesmerizing overview of the ‘various art forms throughout Jordan’s history’.
 First of all Zeina and Uriah.
 Two statues made of plaster from the Pre-Pottery Neolithic c.
 7500-5500 BC.
 Nowadays you can find these delicat sculptures in the Jordan Museum in Amman.
 For sure worth a visit!